NetSci2025/netsci2025.github.io/calls.md

 ---
 ### You can still submit abstracts to the NetSci Satellites, which take place in the first two days of the conference.
-Click [here](/satellites) to explore the Satellites.
+Click [here](/satellites) to explore the satellites.

 ---

 ## Call for abstracts
-Note: the call of abstract for the main conference is closed.
+Note: the call for abstracts for the main conference is closed.
 You can still submit abstracts to the [NetSci Satellites](/satellites).

 NetSci, the International School and Conference on Network Science, is the flagship conference of the Network Science Society.
 It brings under one umbrella a wide variety of leading researchers, practitioners, and stakeholders with a direct